questdb/questdb-connect/README.md

 questdb://admin:quest@host.docker.internal:8812/main
 ```

-From that point on use standard SQLAlchemy:
+From that point on use standard SQLAlchemy.
 Example with raw SQL API:
 ```python
 import datetime
 import time